ekg/hhga/README.md

 ```

+We use six symbols to encode the MSA, `{ A, T, G, C, N, U, M, R, S }`, where:

+* `A`, `T`, `G`, and `C` are DNA bases (by default only used in `|ref`)
+* `N` is the degenerate symbol representing lack of information of actual base but knowledge of sequence length
+* `U` is a gap symbol required to normalize the MSA into a matrix
+* `M` is a symbol indicating if we don't have any information at the position in the MSA
+* `R` to indicate when a base is the same as the reference base.
+** This reduces the feature complexity of the model and helps performance.
+We further extend this to one specific symbol for each position in the matrix.
+So the reference-matching base at position 23 is always `23R`.
+* `S` represents soft clips

+`U`, and `M` always have weight 1.
+Reference bases always have weight 1.
+Bases in the alignments have weights based on their phred scores.
+The weight of `S` features is the length of the soft clip.

+Various features of the reads are represented in other namespaces.

 The first entry in the line defines the class of the example.
 By convention, we say the example is 1 if the haplotypes are correct, and -1 otherwise.

 * `ref` : the reference